 Note that all seven of the following tips will help continue building your network.
 So you shouldn’t expect a fully formed and rich network of contacts right out of the gate.
 You just need some people to get the ball rolling.

 2. Write a Killer Description

-Even if the contents of your book are amazing, no one will pick it up and read it without knowing what it’s about.
-That’s when the book description comes in, so it needs to be the most workshopped piece of writing you put out in the world.
+Even if your book is amazing, no one will pick it up and read it without knowing what it’s about.
+That’s where the book description shines, so it needs to be the most workshopped piece of writing you put out in the world.

 Your description is what you’re using to sell your book.
 You should absolutely write a few versions of your description.
 After you’re done writing those versions, get feedback on which is the most effective.
 Marketing your book will be much easier with a great description.

 The description should be snappy and really layout what the book is about.
 Don’t give away plot points of course, but tease the most enticing elements to grab and hold reader’s attention.

 Building an email list for your book is one of the most effective ways to market because you’re getting word directly into people’s inboxes.
 The marketing channel with the highest return on investment in the game?
 That’s email.

 So there’s no doubt you should be using it.
 But if you need a little help before you start, it’s important to do your research and get some tips on how to use email to your advantage.
 Understanding how to market a self-published book using email can take some time.
 But each new subscriber gives you new opportunities to test content and find what resonates with your readers.